NNLM-NCDS/research-team-co-authorship/README.md

 ### Running the Project:
 1. **Open the notebook**:
-   - Navigate to the notebook file (`pubmed_coauthorshop_search.ipynb`) in the file explorer.
-   - Double click on the notebook file to open it in Google Colab.
+   - If you followed the steps above, you should now have the code notebook open in Google Colaboratory.
+Otherwise, search for or navigate to the notebook file (`pubmed_coauthorshop_search.ipynb`) in your Google Colaboratory files: https://colab.research.google.com/.
+Then double click on the notebook file to open it in Google Colab.
 2. **Upload the CSV file**:
-   - Make sure you have the CSV file (`sample-author-list.csv`) available on your local machine.
+   - This code requires an input CSV file to work.
+See below for an example on how to structure your file.
+Make sure you have your CSV file or our [sample CSV file](https://github.com/NNLM-NCDS/research-team-co-authorship/blob/main/sample-author-list.csv) available on your local machine.
    - In Google Colab, click on the `Files` icon in the left sidebar.
    - Click on `Upload` and select the CSV file (`filename.csv`) from your local machine.
 3. **Connect to a runtime**: